Bartek9090/portfolio/README.md

 -------------------------

 ## Description
-Responsive onepage portfolio site.
-It was created in HTML and styled in SASS.
+Responsive one page portfolio site.
+It was created in HTML and styled in SCSS.

+## About Project
+The website contains 7 sections: about_me, contact_me, experinces, introduction, portfolio, technicals, what-I-do.
+The project was created to practice the SCSS preprocessor and related technologies and syntaxes.
+Moreover that was my first contact with Flexbox.
+At this moment of my coding history

-The website has a Hamburger menu and 7 sections (about_me, contact_me, experinces, introduction, portfolio, Technicals, What-I-do) styled on SASS, base, admixtures and variables.
-The website is based on the layout found on the Internet,  the code is author's.
+The website is based on the layout found on the Internet,  the code is mine.

+## Technologies:
+* HTML 5
+* CSS
+* JS
+* SCSS

+## Features:
+* Hamburger menu
+* fully responsive
+* animations in offert
+* contact form
+* progres bars

 ##Dependencies
 * google fonts family Roboto 300, 400, 700,